petitlapin/Li-Ri/README.md

 Li-Ri is a arcade game licensed under the GPL (General Public License).
-You drive a toy wood engine in many levels and you must collect all the coaches for win.You can dowload it and play indefinitely.
+You drive a toy wood engine in many levels and you must collect all the coaches for win.
+You can download it and play indefinitely.
 It's Free.
 You can play on 'Windows', 'Linux', 'Mac OsX', 'Android'.

 Full-featured,